lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 \section{Coconut Science}

 This, says real Narayan, is where a "supply chain of ideas" comes in.
+The infrastructure for taking innovative ideas from their source to where they'are required.

 Now I'm not a very imaginative person, or maybe I was putting too little effort into imagining Jeff, or maybe I was spending too much time working on supply chain, or maybe little Narayan was really starting to get in my head (real Narayan has a very resonant voice).
-But I started realising that I was a coconut-scientist, I was like the guy sitting beside the river under a coconut palm.
+But when Narayan said "supply chain of ideas" I realised that I was a coconut-scientist.

+I was like the guy sitting beside the river under a coconut palm.
 Every time someone stopped at the bank, I climbed the tree and gave them a coconunt.
 But my coconut was a scientific solution, my coconuts were machine learning.
 You could have idea you liked, as long as it was a coconut.

 The challenge is that companies don't think about their supply chain of ideas holistically.
 Jeff's company is customer driven, that means